Idiopathic Pulmonary Fibrosis

 - Not smoking

-- Lung transplantation may be considered for people with advanced IPF who do not respond to other treatment.
+- Lung transplantation may be considered for people with advanced IPF who do not respond to other treatments.

 There is no proven way to prevent IPF.
 However, avoiding smoking and wearing masks for work in some occupations may help.